4 MIN READ

 The need for self-actualization develops only after all of the foregoing needs are satisfied.
-According to Maslow, self-actualization is a person's need to do that which he or she feels they are meant to do.
-As a manager, it is important to help employees or team members find this, otherwise the employee will become dissatisfied, restless, unproductive and may even look for satisfaction elsewhere.
+According to Maslow, self-actualization is a person's need to do what they feel they are meant to do.
+As a manager, it is important to help employees or team members find this, otherwise the employee will become dissatisfied, restless, and unproductive, and may even look for satisfaction elsewhere.

 Using the Theory

 Maslow's Hierarchy of Needs is not so much a technique or process to use as an idea to have in mind when you're thinking about how you meet a team member's needs (for example, during a quarterly review).

 Managers often instinctively want to use salary raises as a way of motivating team members.
 However, the reality is usually that they have a fixed "pot" of raises to offer to their team members, and this often does not allow the rewards they want to give.

 Maslow's theory is important for two reasons.
 First, it points out that people's needs are not just met by hard cash (which arguably addresses levels 1 and 2).
 People have many needs that have to be met, and while people may be well paid, they can still be unsatisfied if these needs aren't met.
 (See our article, Herzberg's Motivators and Hygiene Factors, for more on this.)

 Second, it gives managers a whole range of tools that they can use to build team satisfaction, even if they don't have much money to give out.
 It usually doesn't cost much to provide a safe working environment.
 It's often inexpensive to have team socials (for example, around a barbecue) where team members can get to know one another outside the work environment.
 And it costs nothing to compliment people on a job well done.